 ‘Nick Burgess is great shipping lawyer.
 He is flexible, cost-efficient, and knowledgeable about this sector.
 If you want a sector-focused, real professional, it would be him.’

-‘A good niche firm with highly experienced shipping partners.
-Weaker in terms of associates.’
+‘A good niche firm with highly experienced shipping partners’

 ‘David McInnes is a hardworking lawyer with good commercial acumen.
 He has a loyal client base in the Italian market.’